ewertonluna-inc/interactive-form/README.md

  on solving these 3 extra topics:

 1. T Shirt Section: "Hide the color label and select menu until a T-shirt design is selected from the Desing menu"
-    - This topic is done on inside the #design input event handler.
+    - This topic is done inside the #design input event handler.
         - More specific, on the else block.

 2. Conditional Error Message